Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 Soulden 32 | Osprey

-The design is perfect for everything, including essential rear access, a goggle pocket to prevent scratches, a zippered pocket and gear loops on the hip belt, and dual-position helmet carry, and the capacity is just right.
+With its essential rear access, a goggle pocket to prevent scratches, a zippered pocket and gear loops on the hip belt, a dual-position helmet carrier, and many other thoughtful design features, and just the right capacity, this backpack is perfect for those who need it.

 OSPREY